brianwade1/Bayesian_Optimization_NN_HeartFailure/README.md

 ---

-## Predictive Modeling
+## Initial Modeling

-In this work, three separate predictive models were tested: logistic regression, random forest, and neural networks.
+Three initial predictive models were tested: logistic regression, random forest, and neural networks.
 Before modeling, the data was split into a train, validation, and test set which was 80%, 10%, and 10% of the full dataset respectively.
 All models were trained on the training set and evaluated on the validation and test sets.
 The logistic regression and random forest were trained on unscaled data.
 For the neural network, the data was scaled with a standard scaler (scale each feature to a mean of 0 and 1 standard deviation) which was fit to the training set and applied to teh validation and test sets.

 ### Logistic Regression